Chinese Verbs – Seem | 似乎 Sihu, 好像 Haoxiang and 显得 Xiande in Mandarin

 Nǐ kàn qǐlái hǎoxiàng nǐ de luánshēng xiōngdì.

-The second meaning would be “look like” which is equivalent to “seem like” and “as if” figuratively.
-This outline would be what we are discussing in the sentence examples now.
+2) The second meaning is “look like“, which is equivalent to “seem like” and “as if” figuratively.

 Comparing to 似乎 Sìhū, 好像 Hǎoxiàng shows more confirmatory signs in a situation which derives as “look like” and Seem in Chinese.